LambdaAK/LambdaScript/README.md

 # LambdaScript

-## An interpreted, functional programming language written using OCaml
+## An functional programming language inspired by Haskell and OCaml

 <br><br>